Gaylen Ross: Background

 Ross was born and raised in Indianapolis, Indiana, where she graduated from Broad Ripple High School in 1967.
 She studied at Monterey Peninsula College in California, and later received her BA from The New School for Social Research in Literature.
-She was managing editor of the poetry journal, Antaeus and Ecco Press from 1975 to 1977.
+She was managing editor of the literary journal Antaeus and Ecco Press from 1975 to 1977.

 Ross holds citizenship in the United States and Israel.
 In 2015, she was named to the Indianapolis Public School Education Foundation’s Hall of Fame.

 Career

 Ross's documentary films include 2008's Killing Kasztner and Dealers Among Dealers, a documentary of New York’s 47th Street diamond trade.
 Ross's company, GR Films, has produced Listen To Her Heart: The Life and Music of Laurie Beechman; Not Just Las Vegas, about the rise of nationwide gambling in the USA; To Russia For Love, about the Russian Mail-order bride business; Selling The Dream: Stock Hype and Fraud; Dealers Among Dealers and the Emmy Award-winning Blood Money: Switzerland's Nazi Gold.
 Ross, along with John Connolly co-authored Married To A Stranger, about the Russian mail order bride business, published by Berkeley Publishing Group.